The Shardy (SDY) dialect

 Constraints:

-is present, it must satisfy the constraints ofSubAxisInfoAttr
+- If sub_axis_infois present, it must satisfy the constraints ofSubAxisInfoAttr.

 Parameters: